top of page

 How life's changed me!

 We had some great times in that house.
 From a great grandmother who never cooked a 'bare pot'.
 Meaning there always had to be food in the house for unexpected guests, and she forever had unexpected guests.
-We lived next to the road, and therefore passers-by could smell her cooking and invite themselves around.
+We lived next to the road, and therefore passers-by would smell her cooking and invite themselves around.
 She had an open door and fed them she would, like family.
 On Saturdays, she'd bake up a storm of bread, cakes, tarts, potato pudding - you name it, in the outdoor stone oven.
 She'd say it was for the week, but it would be finished by Sunday because, of course, she is feeding a village of unexpected, expected guests.

 Any wonder that I still struggle with the word - No.